 In the previous articles, we shared the many uses of oregano oil.
-This simple, all-natural oil oregano oil is a powerful weapon against the following conditions.
-Follow the links to learn more about each one or keep reading here to learn how to use this natural remedy.
+Taking oregano oil is a powerful weapon against the following conditions.
+Follow the links to learn more about each one or keep reading here to learn oil of oregano uses.

 - Promoting heart health and lowering cholesterol levels

 - Reducing pain and inflammation

 - Hormone balancing

 - Fighting respiratory and flu infections